James T. Lee: Personal life

 Lee joined East Hampton's Maidstone Club in 1925.

 His wife died unexpectedly, at age 63, at their daughter Marion's home in Hewlett Bay Park in February 1943.
 She and her husband had been estranged for many years, but remained married.
 Lee died at his home, 580 Park Avenue in Manhattan, on January 3, 1968.
 After a funeral at the Church of St. Vincent Ferrer in Manhattan, he was buried alongside his parents at Gate of Heaven Cemetery in Hawthorne, NY.

 Descendants

 Through his eldest daughter, Marion, he was the grandfather of two girls, Joan Ryan (1929–1997), and Mary Lee Ryan (1931–2017), the wife of William Amherst Vanderbilt Cecil, owner of Biltmore.
-He also had three grandsons through his daughter Margaret.
-Through his daughter Janet, he was the grandfather of three girls, First Lady of the United States Jacqueline Lee Bouvier (1929–1994), the wife of John F. Kennedy, and Aristotle Onassis; Caroline Lee Bouvier (1933–2019), the wife Michael Temple Canfield, Prince Stanisław Radziwiłł, Herbert Ross; and Janet Jennings Auchincloss (1945–1985), who married Lewis Polk Rutherfurd.
+He also had two grandsons through his daughter Marion.
+Through his daughter Janet, he was the grandfather of three girls, First Lady of the United States Jacqueline Lee Bouvier (1929–1994), the wife of John F. Kennedy, and Aristotle Onassis; Caroline Lee Bouvier (1933–2019), the wife of Michael Temple Canfield, Prince Stanisław Albrecht Radziwiłł, Herbert Ross; and Janet Jennings Auchincloss (1945–1985), who married Lewis Polk Rutherfurd.
 He had one grandson through daughter Janet, named James Lee Auchincloss.
 Through his daughter Margaret Winifred, he was the grandfather of Anne C. d'Olier and Winifred Lee d'Olier, who married prominent investment banker Anthony Coats Brown in 1962.